apache/tvm/docs/dev/index.rst

 tvm/autotvm
 -----------

-AutoTVM and Autoscheduler are components for automating the search based transformations.
-This part of the codebase is fast evolving with the following components:
+AutoTVM and AutoScheduler are both components which automate search based program optimization.
+This is rapidly evolving and primarily consists of:

-- Cost model and feature extraction.
+- Cost models and feature extraction.
-- Logging format to store the benchmark result.
+- A record format for storing program benchmark results for cost model construction.
-- Search policy
+- A set of search policies over program transformations.

 Automated program optimization is still an active research field.
-As a result, we try to modularize the design so that researchers can quickly customize the search and plugin their algorithms from the python binding.
+As a result, we have attempted to modularize the design so that researchers may quickly modify a component or apply their own algorithms via the Python bindings. customize the search and plugin their algorithms from the python binding.

 .. toctree::